Dreamlinerm/Netflix-Prime-Auto-Skip/docs/ChromeStoreDescriptions/en.md

   • Scroll to change the volume

 Platform-Specific Features:

   • Netflix:
       • Remembers and selects your last-used profile automatically
       • Blocks the “Are you still watching?” inactivity warning
+      • Remove games from Netflix
   • Amazon Prime Video:
       • Skips self-promotional ads (for Prime Video productions)
       • Filters out paid content (movies, series) from the home page